Gove's U-Turn Smells Fishy - Guido Fawkes

 “When we leave the EU we’ll become an independent coastal state and that means we can then extend control over our waters to 200 miles.”

-Guido doesn’t is no fishing expert, why can’t we just leave the uncaught fish in the sea?
+Guido is no fishing expert, why can’t we just leave the uncaught fish in the sea?